Successfully reporting on the military

 Sam LaGrone has been a defense and national security reporter since 2008.
 Since 2009, Sam has specialized in international naval and maritime coverage -- first with Jane's Defence Weekly in its Washington, D.C. bureau and then as the founding editor of USNI News.
 He has also written for Popular Science, Wired, the San Diego Union-Tribune, Defense News, Air Force Times and The News and Observer in Raleigh, N.C.

-Sarah Rafique is an investigative reporter at KXAN News in Austin, where she focuses on data reporting and narrative writing.
+Sarah Rafique is an investigative producer at ABC 13 in Houston, where she focuses on data reporting and narrative writing.
 She previously worked as an investigative reporter at KXAN in Austin.
 Before that, she was a print reporter covering Fort Hood and West Texas.
 She's been recognized statewide and nationally for investigative reporting, breaking news and features.
 Twitter: @SarahRafique

 No tipsheets have yet been uploaded for this event.